 This little piggy… isn’t a pig at all!
 Guinea pigs, also called cavies, are stout little rodents from various regions of South America.
-The best known of this family is the domesticated guinea pig (Cavia porcellus) that is commonly kept as a pet, and is one species broken down into approximately 13 breeds.
+The best known of this family is the domesticated guinea pig (Cavia porcellus) that is commonly kept as a pet, and is broken down into approximately 13 breeds.

 It’s believed that the Incas domesticated guinea pigs more than 3,000 years ago, and Spanish explorers brought guinea pigs back from the Andes of South America to Europe, where they were kept as exotic pets.
-The other members of the genus Cavia can still be found in the wild across the continent.
+The other members of the genus Cavia can still be found in the wilderness across the continent.

 The extended family.
-Guinea pigs are more distantly related to the rodents in the genera Microcavia, Galea, Hydrochoerus, Kerodon, and Dolichotis; which include other wild cavies, capybaras, and maras.
+Guinea pigs are more distantly related to the rodents in the genera Microcavia, Galea, Hydrochoerus, Kerodon, and Dolichotis; which include other cavies, capybaras, and maras.
 The greater capybara Hydrochoerus hydrochaeris, for example, is the largest rodent in the world.

 A family resemblance.
-While the various species of cavy differ in size, there are some shared characteristics: a stout body, a short tail, a large head with short ears, and continuously growing, flat-crowned jaw teeth (20 of them).
+While the various types of cavy differ in size, there are some shared characteristics: a stout body, a short tail, a large head with short ears, and continuously growing, flat-crowned jaw teeth (20 of them).
 Their dense, coarse coat ranges from olive-, cinnamon-, and reddish-brown to yellowish-gray.
-Some species, such as the greater guinea pig (C. magna) sport shiny black streaks down their backs.
+Some, such as the greater guinea pig (C. magna) sport shiny black streaks down their backs.
 Underparts are usually whitish to gray.
 The soles of their feet are hairless and claws are sharp.
 When it comes to domestic guinea pigs, a range of colors, hair length, and coat texture are possible.

 HABITAT AND DIET

 Savanna to scrub.
 Cavies are found across the South American continent, in open areas ranging from moist savannas to thorn forest and scrub desert.
 They live in low elevations right up to 16,000 feet (5,000 meters).
-It’s almost any port in a storm for the cavy—grasslands, forest margins, swamps, and rocky areas are all home, sweet home to some species.
-Their range runs from Venezuela to southern Patagonia, but are not found in western Chile or most of the Amazon River basin.
+It’s almost any port in a storm for the cavy—grasslands, forest margins, swamps, and rocky areas are all home, sweet home to some cavies.
+Their range runs from Venezuela to southern Patagonia, but they are not found in western Chile or most of the Amazon River basin.

 A day in the life.
 Cavies are terrestrial and colonial, active during the day (diurnal) or during early morning and evening (crepuscular).
 These social rodents are herd animals and stick together when feeding or grooming.
 Quite expressive, guinea pigs communicate via chirps, purrs, rumbling, and squealing.

 Lots of little ones.
 Male cavies are called boars and females are called sows.
 Following a gestation period of about two to three months, the sow gives birth to a litter of pups.
-While the average litter includes three or four babies, as many as 13 babies is not unheard of, especially with domesticated guinea pigs.
+While the average litter includes 3 or 4 babies, as many as 13 babies is not unheard of, especially with domesticated guinea pigs.
 Though pups nurse for nutrition, they can also eat solid food as soon as they are born.
 At three weeks, the babies are weaned, and they are fully mature in two to three months.

 Status.
 We use the following terms, based on the International Union for Conservation of Nature (IUCN) Red List of Threatened Species: Extinct, Extinct in the Wild, Critical Risk, Endangered, Vulnerable, Lower Risk.

-Four species of wild guinea pig—Brazilian, montane, shiny, and greater—are of least concern.
+Four species of guinea pig—Brazilian, montane, shiny, and greater—are of least concern.
 There is insufficient data for the Sacha guinea pig, and the Santa Caterina’s guinea pig (or Moleques do Sul guinea pig) is critically endangered, due mainly to the fact that the population of fewer than 50 individuals lives in a small area of Serra do Tabuleiro State Park on Moleques Island do Sul, in the State of Santa Catarina, Brazil.
 People have free access to the island and protected area enforcement is not strict.